rohan-g0re/Hack_RU_EDU_Visualizer/docs/DEPLOYMENT.md

-# Deployment Guide - Nous.AI
+# Deployment Guide - VizKidd

-Complete guide for deploying Nous.AI with frontend on Netlify and backend on Render.
+Complete guide for deploying VizKidd with frontend on Netlify and backend on Render.

 ## Architecture Overview